Setting Up Your Terminal

 sudo to your command will resolve the error.

-In order to get your CLI up and running, you have to first install Git Bash.
+In order to get your terminal up and running, you have to first install Git Bash .Note

 When you are doing your Git Bash setup, you only need to leave the default selected.